Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 The modest development here keeps the natural beauty front and center

 The Biokovo mountains looming behind Klek aren't just pretty scenery.
 They're one of Europe's most important botanical hotspots, with over 1,500 plant species, including 40 found nowhere else on Earth.
-There's a flower up there that only grows on three specific cliffs and blooms for exactly two weeks in May.
-Botanists get positively giddy about it.
+The mountain is home to the Biokovo bellflower (Edraianthus pumilio), a rare endemic plant that grows in rock crevices and survives the harsh winds that would strip lesser plants bare.

 Klek Beach, Klek, Croatia (43.0425°N, 17.5174°E) - Beachfront cafes and promenade along the Makarska Riviera